 - CD, DVD, Blu-ray disc

 - Tape drive cartridges

-It is not uncommon to see multiple Removable Disks listed in on your computer.
-Today, these drives are usually a card reader that is ready to read an SD or other cards.
-For example, in the picture we show on this page the Removable Disk (F:), Removable Disk (G:), Removable Disk (H:), and Removable Disk (K:) are all slots in a card reader on the computer.
-In order for these to be accessible, you would need to put an SD Card in its slot.
+It is not uncommon to see multiple removable disks listed in on your computer.
+Today, these drives are usually in the form of a card reader.
+For example, the picture shows Removable Disk (F:), Removable Disk (G:), Removable Disk (H:), and Removable Disk (K:) are all slots in a card reader on the computer.
+For these to be accessible, you would need to put an SD Card in its slot.

 Removable media used during boot